micmejia/bible-dump/AMPC/Luke/Luke 2.md

-In those days it occurred that a decree went out from Caesar Augustus that the whole [^a]Roman empire should be registered.
+In those days it occurred that a decree went out from Caesar Augustus that the whole Roman empire should be registered.